 I called the non-emergency number, and after being passed around a bit, ended up with a Detective Sheffield in the Property Crimes division.
 I told him who I was, what I had, who it belonged to, and how I had come to have it.
 He told me to hang on to it, and that they would be over soon to take a statement and retrieve the laptop.
 He explained that they would need to document the item, and after doing so would return it to the rightful owner.
 We agreed to meet at noon at my shop the following day.

 During our conversation, Detective Sheffield revealed that he was very familiar with Yolanda.
 In fact, he knew her whole family, which he described as “an ongoing criminal enterprise.”
-He also confirmed my guess about the identities of the people who had shown up with her that time.
+He also confirmed my guess about the identities of the people who had shown up with her that time, citing each one by name.
 In closing I said something like, Yolanda’s going to be pissed when I tell her.
 He suggested I lie and say that the laptop was stolen in a break-in.
 Although I know he was trying to be helpful and minimize my exposure, I decided pretty quickly that this was not going to be my course of action.
 First of all, it seemed a bad idea to try to con a con.
 Second, Yolanda might think that I was trying to rip her off, which could invite retribution.
 Third, I wanted her to know I had busted her because I detest, with a deep and burning passion, thieves, scammers, and lowlife parasites.
 I wanted to punish her for involving me in her criminal schemes.
 And I was not the slightest bit afraid of her, her no-account husband, or her idiot wannabe son.

 During this time, Yolanda had been calling every half hour or so, wanting to know when the laptop was going to be done.
 I took the first call but ignored the next several.
 Her voice mail messages became agitated, then angry.
 This was going to get ugly.